dart-lang/site-www/src/null-safety/migration-guide.md

 var zeroOne = <int>[zero, one];
 ```

+The default migration when this code is outside a function
+(it's different within a function)
-The default migration is backward compatible but not ideal:
+is backward compatible but not ideal:

 ```dart
 var ints = const <int?>[0, null];